Oneida Nation of Wisconsin: Government

 The Oneida reorganized their government in the 1930s under the Indian Reorganization Act of 1934.
 In 1936 they adopted the Oneida Constitution.
 They have an elected government, with a tribal chairman, a nine-person business committee elected to three-year terms by the full membership of the nation, and the Oneida Tribal Judicial System.
 Additional committees and commissions are appointed or elected as needed.
 The tribal chair is Tehassi Hill.

+Controversies

+ICE facility contracts (2025)

+In December 2025, it was reported that Oneida-Stantec JV LLC, a joint venture under the Oneida Nation's holding company OESC Group, had been awarded contracts totaling approximately $6.4 million to work with U.S. Immigration and Customs Enforcement (ICE).
+The contracts included a $3,773,406 contract (70CMSW26C00000001) signed December 26, 2025, for engineering services supporting ICE facilities in El Paso, Texas, and a $2,601,211.89 contract (70CMSW25C00000021) signed September 19, 2025, for maintenance of government-owned facilities.
+The Oneida Business Committee stated they were unaware of the contracts until December 29, 2025.
+On December 31, 2025, the Business Committee adopted a resolution requiring tribal divisions and corporations to disengage from ICE contracts, with Chairman Tehassi Hill stating the contracts "hinder teaching our values to the next seven generations."
+The revelation drew criticism from tribal members and Native American advocates, who noted the history of forced relocations of Indigenous peoples, including the Oneida's own removal from New York in the 1820s.

 Membership

 As a sovereign nation, the people set their rules for membership.
 They require members to document that they have at least 1/4 Oneida blood (blood quantum).
 They do not require ancestry through the maternal line, as does the Oneida Indian Nation of New York.